 The Institute has various key performance indicators to measure the objectives.
-Legislative outcomes are measured by changes to the Act.
+Legislative outcomes are measured by changes to the Standards for Registered Training Organisations (RTOs) 2015.

 No significant changes in the nature of the Company's activity occurred during the financial year.